Trimeresurus flavomaculatus

-Trimeresurus flavomaculatus (Philippine pit viper) is a venomous pit viper species endemic to the Philippines.
+Trimeresurus flavomaculatus also known as the Philippine pit viper is a venomous pit viper species endemic to the Philippines.
 Two subspecies are currently recognized, including the nominate subspecies described here.

 Description

 According to Leviton (1964), the scalation includes 21 rows of dorsal scales at midbody, 170–178/175–184 ventral scales in males/females, 62–71/58–63 subcaudal scales in males/females, and 9–11 supralabial scales of which the 3rd is the largest.
 Toriba and Sawai (1990) give 167–179/172–184 ventral scales in males/females, 56–70/53–63 subcaudal scales in males/females, and 9–10/9–12 supralabial scales in males/females.

 Geographic range

 Found on the Philippine islands of Agutayan, Batan, Camiguin, Catanduanes, Dinagat, Jolo, Leyte, Luzon, Mindanao, Mindoro, Negros, Panay and Polillo.
 The type locality given is "Philippine Islands".
 Leviton (1964) proposed that this be restricted to "Luzon Island".